ScooloV/bbpedia/docs/core_rules.md

 **1. DEAL WITH SECRET WEAPONS**

-f either team fieelded any players with the Secret Weapon trait during the preceding drive, those players will be Sent-off for committing a Foul, even if they were
+f either team fielded any players with the Secret Weapon trait during the preceding drive, those players will be Sent-off for committing a Foul, even if they were